fbpx

 A Continued Focus on Water & Carbon Tradeoffs

-Austin’s climate is part of what makes FW’s aging process unique, but the summer climate also creates significant landscaping water demand.
-FW is evaluating rainwater collection as a potential option moving forward to reduce water consumption.
+Austin’s climate is part of what makes FW’s aging process unique, but the summer climate also creates significant water demand for landscaping.
+FW follows the City of Austin’s conservation stage requirements, watering only one day a week between 7pm and midnight or midnight and 10am.
+To further reduce water use, FW is actively exploring rainwater collection as a potential option for landscaping.

 As in many sustainability choices, there is not a clear winner—selecting regionally produced grain from a water-stressed region adds to the complexity of FW’s decisions and is an important consideration moving forward.